RihabLar/Online-Path-Planning/README.md

 # On-line path planning

-**This project belongs to the Universitat de Girona.
-It is forbidden to publish this project or any derivative work in any public repository.**

-This lab will combine the concepts of occupancy grid mapping and path planning seen in previous sessions.
+This lab will combine the concepts of occupancy grid mapping and path planning.
 The main goal of this lab is to move a simulated or real Turtlebot-like robot from its current position to a goal position avoiding the obstacles in the environment.

 ## Installation